Yes, the 4 heroes of light. They are heroes. They are of light. There are even 4 of them!

 Dangerous Forbidden Technique: The Crystal prefaces granting you the Dark Fencer crown with the rather ominous "To thee I grant this gift of might, upon thy head a crown of... forbidden might."
 Shortly afterward, King Horne presents you with the spell Desolator with similar gravitas.

 Death Is a Slap on the Wrist: Possibly.
-Dying strips you of half of any one category of gems — which is devastating if the game randomly selects your Diamonds; not so much if it chooses the Rubies, or another lesser gem you have in low number.
+Dying strips you of half of any one category of gems — which is devastating if the game randomly selects your Diamonds; not so much if it chooses the Rubies, or another lesser gem you have in low number.note You can prevent this by shutting off the DS when you die.
 This trope is in full force if someone has equipped the Freelancer crown, which negates any penalty beyond being warped back to the last Adventurer.

 Degraded Boss: Trollud, the Liberte boss, is a normal monster in the ice caves before Invidia.
 Later, Behugemoth is added to the same caves, except the trope is inverted and he's much harder than before.

-In the second half of the game, palette-swapped Minotaur can be found in the Quicksand Castle.
+In the second half of the game, a palette-swapped Minotaur can be found in the Quicksand Castle.

 Developer's Room: A limited and very obscure version: if you manage to make it to the northern part of Liberte early in the game during nighttime when it's normally blocked by a sand whirlpool (either by dying in battle during nighttime before you save your game for the first time or using a Dragon Wing), the NPCs' dialogue changes to various messages from programmers.

 Elemental Powers: Light, Dark, Fire, Water, Wind, Earth.
 In this game, ice is included with water and thunder with light.

 Elemental Rock-Paper-Scissors: How well you do in boss battles later on largely depends on how well you play their vulnerabilities and resistances.